Mel Odom (author): Career

 Odom wrote several novels in the Forgotten Realms series, including the trilogy The Threat from the Sea, and two short stories.
-He has gained renown with his The Rover and Left Behind Apocalypse series, and two novels for the NCIS franchise.
+He has gained renown with his The Rover and Left Behind Apocalypse series, and three novels for the NCIS franchise.

 He has published original novels for popular TV shows, including Roswell and Sabrina, the Teenage Witch.
 The most popular show for which he has written original novels is Buffy the Vampire Slayer.
 He has also written novelizations of movies, including: Blade starring Wesley Snipes, and xXx starring Vin Diesel.

-One of his best known fantasy novels is The Rover (2001), which in 2002 won the Alex Award, an American Library Association award given to novels written for adults that would also appeal to young readers (see the link below).
+One of his best known fantasy novels is The Rover (2001), which in 2002 won the Alex Award, an American Library Association award given to novels written for adults that would also appeal to young readers.
 Three sequels have appeared since then: Destruction of the Books (2004), Lord of the Libraries (2005), and The Quest for the Trilogy (2007).
-These stories are high fantasy in the tradition of J. R. R. Tolkien and The Lord of the Rings.
+These stories are high fantasy in the style of J. R. R. Tolkien's The Lord of the Rings.

-In 2003, he published Apocalypse Dawn, a military spin-off of the enormously popular Left Behind Series; Odom's book made the Christian bestseller list.
+In 2003, he published Apocalypse Dawn, a military spin-off of the enormously popular Left Behind Series; Odom's first book in the series was a 2004 Christy Award finalist.

-Odom also writes DVD/HD DVD/Blu-ray reviews for AVRev.com.
+Odom also writes DVD, HD DVD, and Blu-ray reviews for Audio Video Revolution.

 He is known to have written under several pen names, among others Jordan Gray.
 Additionally, under the pseudonym of Don Pendleton, Odom has written several Mack Bolan novels, an action-adventure series.

-On 7 February 2015 it was announced that Odom would be writing the new companion novel to the upcoming Shadowrun: Hong Kong game.
+On February 7, 2015, it was announced that Odom would be writing the new companion novel to the upcoming Shadowrun: Hong Kong game.
 The novel was scheduled to be released in December 2015, coinciding with game.
 Shadowrun: Hong Kong is the third crowdfunded game set in the Shadowrun universe by game developer Harebrained Schemes.